 Scott County Jail provides hygiene items to you when you arrive at the Scott County Jail.
 It is your responsibility to maintain a clean and neat appearance.
 You have access to showers on a daily basis as shown on the Daily Schedule.
 Razors are available in the mornings as shown on the Daily Schedule.
-You may also request a one-time use emery board from the Housing Officer as shown on the Daily Schedule.
 Shower and razors may be restricted based on your behavior.
+Hygiene items may be restricted if misused.